-Help us build a new hospital in Adwa.
-To give new hope to mothers and children in a land where death in childbirth or during the first years of life is still an everyday reality.
+Help us provide medical services in the new Adwa hospital.
+To offer new hope to mothers and children, in a land where death in childbirth or during the first years of life is still an everyday reality.

-In 2017 half of the deaths among children under age 5 still occurred in sub-Saharan Africa (source: Unicef).
+20% of births in the world and 40% of deaths in childbirth globally occur in Africa.
 These deaths could be prevented if there were only adequate, easily accessible health care.
 Mothers die from common post-partum lacerations due solely to the lack of the instruments needed to close the wound.
 Children die from simple dysentery, infection or flu.
 We want this to STOP!

-The average mortality rate of women in childbirth is estimated to be between 560 and 1,000 for every 100,000 live births.
-And more than 1 in 10 children die before turning 5.
+The average mortality rate of women during or after childbirth in Ethiopia is 350 deaths for every 100,000 live births.
+6 out of 100 children die before the age of 5.

 In Adwa (Tigray region), there is a government hospital but it offers extremely poor services in dangerous hygienic conditions.
 There is only one doctor with a medical degree; the rest of the staff has no official qualifications.
 Medication and medical devices are not available.
 The electricity comes and goes, the kitchen runs on wood fire, the laundry is washed by hand on the floor…

-This is why a new hospital absolutely must be built, where the women of Adwa can safely give birth to their babies.
+This is why a new hospital absolutely had to be built, where the women of Adwa can safely give birth to their babies.
 Where a fracture from a simple fall will no longer mean a permanent disability.

 In 2008, the Ethiopian authorities formally asked Sister Laura Girotto and the other sisters (Salesians of Don Bosco FMA) for help.
 The sisters had already been working locally for 15 years, offering instruction, education and financial aid to families.

-The Daughters of Mary Help of Christians sisters of the Kidane Mehret mission immediately got to work to help their people once again.
+The Daughters of Mary Helper of Christians sisters of the Kidane Mehret mission immediately got to work to help their people once again.

 They appealed to all the Amici di Adwa Association donors in Italy, who had already made it possible to build the school in ten years.